What Are Bioidentical Hormones - Are They Safe and Effective?

 Another confusing aspect of bioidentical hormone use is their safety profile.

-Doctors, especially those that are not really educated on the topic, will try to tell you to avoid bioidentical hormones because they aren’t safe or because they haven’t been proven to be safe.
+Doctors, especially those who are not really educated on the topic, will try to tell you to avoid bioidentical hormones because they aren’t safe or because they haven’t been proven to be safe.

 But does that actually matter?